All-Mem: Agentic Lifelong Memory via Dynamic Topology Evolution: Experiments

+On LoCoMo, All-Mem obtains 54.63 4o-J and 52.18 F1, outperforming the strongest prior baseline Mem0 by 5.72 and 9.10 points, respectively.
+It also improves turn-level retrieval, reaching 46.63 R@5 and 41.02 N@5; compared with the best prior retrieval scores, this corresponds to gains of 7.89 R@5 over Mem0 and 5.24 N@5 over LightMem.
+These results suggest that topology consolidation improves not only answer generation but also fine-grained evidence localization.

-On \textsc{LoCoMo}, \textsc{All-Mem} outperforms the strongest prior memory baselines in both QA and turn-level retrieval, suggesting more accurate evidence localization.
-On \textsc{LongMemEval-s}, \textsc{All-Mem} also yields the best QA and retrieval results; since retrieval uses session-level matching and can saturate, we interpret retrieval gains together with downstream QA improvements.
+On LongMemEval-s, All-Mem achieves 60.20 4o-J and 45.19 F1, improving over Mem0 by 4.40 and 9.09 points.
+Retrieval also improves from 90.17/87.14 R@5/N@5 with Mem0 to 94.68/93.27 with All-Mem.
+Since LongMemEval-s uses session-level retrieval matching and retrieval scores can saturate, we interpret these retrieval gains together with the larger downstream QA improvements.